EXFOLIATION IN A WALNUT SHELL

-We are taking a deeper dive into our dual-action hero, the Active Enzyme Exfoliator, breaking down its name and looking at specific ingredients starting with (drum roll), walnut shell powder.
-Yes, this ingredient is considered controversial and yes, we want to share our perspective on why this ingredient has a place at Josh Rosebrook.
+Let's take a deeper dive into our dual-action hero, the Active Enzyme Exfoliator, breaking it down and looking at specific ingredients starting with (drum roll), walnut shell powder.
+This ingredient can be considered controversial and we want to share our perspective on why this ingredient has a place at Josh Rosebrook.

 First, let’s start with a quick crash course on exfoliants.
 There are two categories of ingredients that have exfoliating properties: chemical and physical.
 Chemical exfoliants function without the physical action of rubbing in the form of enzymes or acids.
 These exfoliant compounds break the biochemical bonds that hold dead skin cells together, making it possible to remove them.
 Physical exfoliants remove dead skin cells by the action of rubbing a particle over the skin - the rubbing sensation physically loosens the dead skin cells.
 In the Active Enzyme Exfoliator, the physical exfoliant is the walnut shell powder and the chemical exfoliants are herbal-infused honey, neem and papaya enzyme.
 The formula is then rounded out with a herbal infusion, packed with antioxidants and proven calming properties to revitalize and brighten the appearance of the skin.

 Exfoliation is a very personal step in your skincare routine that requires your best judgement to match the type of exfoliant to your skin.
 It could be argued that the third criteria of exfoliant is... you!
 YOU control how much pressure is applied and how often.
 With any manual exfoliant, too much pressure or vigorous movement can be inappropriate and hurt your skin both in the immediate and long run.
 Dr. Neal Schultz believes the main issue falls on human error when it comes to physical exfoliation: “How long and how rigorously a person scrubs his or her face will determine whether the skin gets irritated.”
 The conversation about pressure is akin to brushing your teeth - if you have a heavy hand and apply unnecessary pressure on your teeth and gums regularly, you run the risk of damaging your gums, causing bleeding, and potentially could even end up with receding gums!
 With that, let’s talk about walnut shell powder.